gitworkflows/devpod/memory-bank/components/devpod-cli.md

 - `main.go`: Entry point that calls the Execute function from the cmd package
 - `cmd/root.go`: Defines the root command and basic CLI configuration
 - `cmd/*.go`: Individual command implementations
-- `pkg/devpod/`: Gitpod-specific functionality
+- `pkg/devpod/`: Devpod-specific functionality
 - `pkg/utils/`: Utility functions

 ## Commands

-The Gitpod CLI provides a wide range of commands:
+The Devpod CLI provides a wide range of commands:

 ### Workspace Management
 - `gp stop`: Stop the current workspace
 - `gp snapshot`: Take a snapshot of the current workspace
-- `gp init`: Create a Gitpod configuration for the current project
+- `gp init`: Create a Devpod configuration for the current project
 - `gp url`: Print the URL of the current workspace

 ### IDE Integration